The audience matters: why understanding readers is critical in medical editing

 What decisions might the reader make based on this information?
 Will it guide clinical actions, inform legal opinions or educate the public?

 What is the purpose of the document?
-Publication, expert-witness opinion, patient information or internal communication ?
+Publication, expert-witness opinion, patient information or internal communication?

-Risks of ignoring audience
+Risks of ignoring the audience

-Editing without audience awareness can lead to:
+Editing without considering the intended reader can lead to:

-• miscommunication or misinterpretation
+miscommunication or misinterpretation

-• unnecessary confusion or ambiguity
+unnecessary confusion or ambiguity

 Final thoughts